The title of this article should spark your interest! You have likely felt the burn of an EPO … and the penalty fees they can impose.

 To illustrate, you have spent months working to close a purchase-loan for your borrowers.
 During this time, the interest rate market may have adjusted.
 If you change the rate this far into the process, you are basically starting over … disclosing and re-disclosing ad nauseam … and layering extra time burdens.
 Of course, there are the customary pressures to close.
 So, the borrowers decide to go with the loan as originally constructed.
 Another success (so you think).

 Competitors will then start bombarding your client with refinance offers.
 Given the payment shock so many borrowers experience after closing … and all the expenses associated with moving into and furnishing a home … any proposal that suggests payment relief (even the prospects of one or two months of deferred payments) becomes attractive.

 They refinance.
 And you get a gut-wrenching ‘early payoff’ bill!

-Rates have come up in recent months.
-Do I still need to worry about EPOs?
+If rates are currently steady do I still need to worry about EPOs?

 Yes!
 There are all kinds of reasons that motivate borrowers to refinance.
 Some could be: